nilsbore/auvlib/src/apps/README.md

 ```

 ## slam_process_ceres

+This is for global alignment of all the submaps, use
+corresponding files for the pockamarks dataset.

 ```
 ./slam_process_ceres --file medgaz_submaps.cereal --output medgaz_submaps_optimized.cereal --norot
 ```

 ## filter_process

+This is to filter noisy points in the submaps, use
+corresponding files for the pockmarks dataset.

 ```
 ./filter_process --input medgaz_submaps.cereal --result medgaz_submaps_optimized.cereal
 ```